s-andrews/BamQC/README.md

 an HTML report for each file you process.

-Cross-platform Java 6 or 7
+Cross-platform Java
 =

 BamQC is a cross-platform application, written in java.
 In theory it should run on any platform which has a suitable java runtime environment.
-Having said that we've only tested in on Windows, MacOSX 10.6 and Linux running the Sun v1.6 and 1.7 JREs.
-Please let us know what happened if you try running it on other platforms / JREs.
+It's been tested on Windows, MacOSX 10.6 and Linux running java v1.6, 1.8 and 1.8.

-Install
+Download
 =
 Check out of GitHub and using git:

     git clone https://github.com/s-andrews/BamQC.git

-and then follow the instructions in the INSTALL.txt file.

 Compile